RedesignScience/AlphaSpace2/README.md

 ## Running first AlphaSpace session

 Type in `jupyter notebook` in your terminal to start the notebook.
-You can import AlphaSpace using `from AS`
-Make sure the AS folder is in your script directory
+You can import AlphaSpace using `from AS import *` Make sure the AS folder is in your script directory